openstreetmap/stateofthemap-2016/_posts/schedule/0200-01-02-what-where-when--lets-add-another-dimension-with-openeventdatabase.md

 ---
 layout: event
-title: What, where...
-WHEN!
+title: What, where... when!
 Let's add another dimension with OpenEventDatabase
 theme: tools
 category: tools
 name: Christian Quest